curelead/curelead/README.markdown

-# Rails Reddit Clone

-I call it a rails-reddit-clone because it has 'users', 'posts', and 'images'.
+It has 'users', 'posts', and 'images'.
 Users have_many 'posts', and posts have_many 'images'

 Things to note: